yanis112/CogniCore/README.md

-# Free LLM Toolbox 🚀
+# CogniCore 🚀

-A Python package that provides easy-to-use utilities for working with various Language Models (LLMs) and Vision Models. 🎯 But everything is free ! (working on generous free plans of some AI platforms)
+A Python package that provides a unified, easy-to-use interface for working with various Language Models (LLMs) and Vision Models from multiple providers. 🎯 It focuses on leveraging the generous free tiers offered by AI platforms.

 ## Features